vamsip26/web-intern-coding-challenge/readme.md

     - **Testing:**
     	```javascript
+		$.session.clear();
+		$('#pizza-list').empty();
-    	var location = $('#city').val();
+		var location = $('#city').val().toString();
+		/* (First) */
 		if (!location.trim()) {
 			$('#list').html("<h3 class='loading'>Please enter a city name</h3>");
 		} else {
+			/* (Second) */
 			$('#list').html("<h3 class='loading'>Loading pizzeria's");
 			$.getJSON("http://shipt-pizza-api.herokuapp.com/api/v1/properties/search?city=" + location, function(json) {
+				/* (Third) */
 				if (json.length == 0) {
 					$('#list').html("<h3 class='loading'>Nothing found for " + location + "</h3>");
     	```
     	- I perform form validation as well as some API validation within my jQuery code.
+Checked that all file permissions are safe.
+Created a simple Content Security Policy header to avoid code injection from untrusted sources.
 Outside of programming I have tested Pizzeria on Chrome, Mozilla Firefox, Safari/Safari mobile, and Internet Explorer.
-In addition to testing I have had several of my friends and I try to break my web service.
     		- With additional time I would try to test and find answers to the questions above in the 'Questions to think about' section.
 I would also perform tests for other scenarios such as 'what happens when a user switches from wifi to their mobile service provider'?
 Does the service freeze, crash, glitch out?
 I'd also spend time working on an automated test to ping the Pizza API Server to make sure it is online before trying to get JSON data from it.
-I would also further check for more possibilities of code injection.
+I would also further check for more possibilities of code injection (XSS attacks...etc).

 Project Conclusion